Regulatory responses to evolving technologies28.12.2020

 Blockchain, AI, big data, the cloud, and the IoT have in common that they all deal in one way or the other with data and that they facilitate new business models that may shift value creation within and between segments of the value chain.
-The IoT generates data, the cloud stores date, big data combines large data sets, AI learns from data, including big data, and blockchain is a mechanism to reliably capture a data transaction history in a distributed manner (see Figure 7.2).
+The IoT generates data (sensing and collecting), the cloud stores and processes data, big data derives data by combining large data sets, AI learns from data, including big data, and blockchain is a mechanism to reliably capture a data transaction history in a distributed manner (see Figure 7.2).

 Figure 7.2.
 Linking technologies covered in this chapter